-360 Junior Research Seminar (4)
+360 Junior Research Seminar (4) W

 Designed to provide history majors with skills for producing research within the discipline, culminating the following fall semester in HIST 460.
 Students begin the process of designing their research project, produce a historiographical review of their topic, and craft a research proposal for review and discussion.
-Prerequisites: ENG 105 with a grade of C or higher, a declared major in history or social studies, and sophomore/junior/senior status.
+Prerequisites: ENG 105 with a grade of C or higher, a declared major in history or history and social science and sophomore/junior/senior status.
 Offered each spring.